TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Records/Index.rst

 is present and defines a very simple rendering of each content element (i.e. the header with a direct link to the content element).

-However the same can be achieved with a :ref:`cobj-fluidtemplate` and data processing.
+However, the same can be achieved with a :ref:`cobj-fluidtemplate` and data processing.
 This way templating is much more flexible.
 See the following example from the system extension :file:`fluid_styled_content`::